yutanagano/smark.nvim/README.md

 > [!IMPORTANT]
 > The plugin is active only when editing markdown documents.
-> The `ft = "markdown"` setting ensures the plugin is only loaded when opening a markdown buffer.
+> The `ft = "markdown"` setting ensures the plugin is lazily loaded only after
+> NeoVim opens a markdown buffer.

 ## 💭 Why smark?